lamhq/tech-notes/devops/aws/4-storage/2-ec2-storage.md

 ### EBS Snapshots

-Since your EBS volumes consist of the data from your Amazon EC2 instance, you’ll want to take backups of these volumes, called snapshots.
+Since your EBS volumes consist of the data from your Amazon EC2 instance, you'll want to take backups of these volumes, called snapshots.

-EBS snapshots can be used to create multiple new volumes, whether they’re in the same Availability Zone or a different one.
+EBS snapshots can be used to create multiple new volumes, whether they're in the same Availability Zone or a different one.

 EBS snapshots are incremental backups that only save the blocks on the volume that have changed after your most recent snapshot.

 When you take a snapshot of any of your EBS volumes, these backups are stored redundantly in multiple Availability Zones using Amazon S3.
-This aspect of storing the backup in Amazon S3 will be handled by AWS, so you won’t need to interact with Amazon S3 to work with your EBS snapshots.
+This aspect of storing the backup in Amazon S3 will be handled by AWS, so you won't need to interact with Amazon S3 to work with your EBS snapshots.
 You simply manage them in the EBS console (which is part of the EC2 console).